Aruna-gowda/quickBase/README.md

 * Runs on **manual trigger**
 * Stores credentials securely via **GitHub Secrets**
 * Publishes allure report to **GitHub Pages**
+* Send email with report link to recipients using Gmail credentials in secrets

 ---